jayjani10/video-calling-app/README.md

 # video-calling-app

-> Built in JavaScript and Node.js
+> Built with JavaScript and Node.js

 > Libraries used:
     • express